-In this study we observed that an acute, 72 hour exposure to end-of-century projections of ocean acidification (HighCO2) has a negative impact on development in oyster larvae.
-Additionally, this study revealed that moderate changes in seawater chemistry (MidCO2, about 800 $\mu$ atm, mean $\Omega{Ar}$ > 1.19 $\pm$ 0.10) did not have an observed significant impact on larvae through 3 days post-fertilization.
+In this study, we observed that an acute, 72-h exposure to the end-of-century projections of ocean acidification (HighCO2) has a negative impact on development in oyster larvae.
+Additionally, this study revealed that moderate changes in seawater chemistry (MidCO2, about 800 μatm, mean $\Omega{Ar} > 1.19 \pm 0.10$) did not have an observed significant impact on larvae through 3 days post-fertilization.
 It appears the effects of an environmental stress, such as ocean acidification, vary depending on developmental and metabolic stage of C. gigas larvae.
 This is most likely directly associated with a switch in larval energy metabolism as the oysters develop from a non-feeding stage to a feeding stage.
 In order to effectively evaluate the possibility of acclimation or adaptation, future research should focus on characterizing larvae from diverse genotypes and locations as well as assessing any influences that might be experienced later in development.